 Re-imagine GLOW a Cork Christmas Celebration (November 18, 2020–January 3, 2021)

 GLOW is re-imagined in 2020: this year's event will feature enchanting Creative Festive Window Installations from late November through early January.
 The Cork Opera House Panto is an essential part of Christmas celebrations in Cork; thus, window installations will bring some of the most famous Panto titles to life and absorb attendees into a creative and interactive theater.
 The streets of Cork will be transformed into a holiday wonderland with over 4 miles (7 km) of lights shining across the city for the Christmas season.

 Galway Continental Christmas Market (November 13–December 20, 2020; online)

 The Galway Continental Christmas Market on Eyre Square is the oldest and the most picturesque holiday fair in Ireland.
 Over 50 small wooden chalets are nicely decorated and smell of pine and spices.
 A huge Christmas tree and stage for carollers complete the picture.
 The Galway Christmas Market holds workshops for kids, and Santa Claus visits.
 German sausages, pretzels, and waffles are offered as snacks.
 In 2020, Galway Christmas Market is not taking place on Eyre Square due to the pandemic.
 Organizers promise to bring this beloved market back in November 2021.
 In the meantime, you can do your Christmas shopping with regular traders via the website.

 Belfast Continental Christmas Market (canceled in 2020)

-Belfast in Northern Ireland, hosts Continental Christmas Market, transforming its City Hall grounds into a European village.
+Belfast in Northern Ireland, hosts their annual Continental Christmas Market, transforming its city hall grounds into a European village.
 Food choices include French tarts, Italian nougat, and Belgian chocolate.
 Due to the current health crisis, the Belfast Continental Christmas Market team decided not to hold the event in 2020.